-Fox Hollies, along with the schools below is part of Birmingham Special Schools Co-operative Trust.
+Fox Hollies, along with Baskerville, Dame Ellen Pinsent, Hamilton, Longwill and The Pines special schools are members of the Birmingham Special Schools Co-operative Trust.
 This means that as a foundation trust school, we remain part of the Birmingham Local Authority family of maintained schools, but we are supported by our charitable Trust which has been set up to help the drive for improved standards within schools, in particular, through engaging with the wider community.

-Baskerville, Dame Ellen Pinsent, Hamilton, Longwill and The Pines are all special schools that are members of the Trust.
-Our trust partners are Calthorpe Academy and Wilson Stuart School which are special school academies, as well as University College Birmingham, University of Birmingham, Hays and the co-operative movement currently represented by the Schools Co-operative Society.
+Our trust partners are Wilson Stuart, a special school academy, as well as University College Birmingham, University of Birmingham, Hays and the co-operative movement currently represented by the Schools Co-operative Society.

 Birmingham Special Schools Co-operative Trust was formed in November 2018 and is a group of special schools that subscribe to the values of: